 Which is the safest messaging app?
 Signal messenger is the safest app for most consumers.
 It’s the most secure chat app to date.

 The development team takes measured steps to release only features that respect and support personal privacy and content security.
-Signal is open-source so anyone can audit the code adding trust in the use of service.
+Signal is open-source so anyone can audit the code adding trust in the use of the service.

 Keybase’s mission is to make encryption easy and user-friendly.
 The service offers a suite of productivity tools including social communication which replace Slack and Discord.
 The Keybase app is available on multiple devices and offers collaborative code storage and file sharing among its many features.

-Every function is end-to-end encrypted and Keybase has zero-knowledge or access to user content.
+Every function is end-to-end encrypted and Keybase has zero knowledge or access to user content.

 Telegram supports user privacy with end-to-end encrypted messages.
 The academic controversy around the use of a proprietary encryption algorithm reduces its ranking.
 However, the app is available for download outside the Google and Apple app stores demonstrating Telegram’s standard of openness and focus on the interests of its users.